huaminghuangtw/Evergreen-Notes/Permanent-Notes/How to search on Google.md

 		* Searching `apple microsoft` will prioritize results where both words/terms are found together
 			* Results will likely include both “apple” and “microsoft” somewhere on the page (not necessarily next to each other, but both terms will appear in the content)
 		* Searching `apple OR microsoft` provides you with results that contain either “apple”, “microsoft” or both
-			* More inclusive results: it's not required for both to be present on a single page
+			* More inclusive results: it’s not required for both to be present on a single page
 	* The vertical bar `|` is a shorthand for the OR operator
 * Range operator (two periods `..`)
 	* For example